Pricing Calculator for South African Businesses

 Last reviewed:

-Calculate SA selling price with SARS VAT 15%, payment-processor fees, and target margin pre-filled.
-Forward and reverse pricing for ZAR retail and B2B.
+Calculate SA selling price from cost with SARS VAT 15% and your target margin.
+Forward pricing from cost to ZAR shelf price for retail and B2B.

-A South African pricing calculator converts cost to shelf price including 15% VAT, payment-processor fees (typically 2.5-3.5% via Yoco, PayFast, Peach, or Stitch), and your target margin.
+A South African pricing calculator converts cost to shelf price including 15% VAT and your target margin.
+Payment-processor fees (typically 2.5-3.5% via Yoco, PayFast, Peach, or Stitch) are not a separate field โ fold them into your target margin.
 The R1,000,000 rolling 12-month turnover threshold for compulsory VAT registration is the single biggest pricing inflection point.
 SARS' VAT 404 Guide for Vendors is the authoritative reference.

 SA pricing conventions by sector (industry-typical): - Builders' merchants: 25-40% markup on materials - Independent fashion retail: 150-250% (lower than UK/US due to import duty stack) - Restaurants and bars: 60-200% on food, 250-400% on alcohol - Professional services: 200-400% on direct staff cost - Plumbing / electrical parts: 30-100% depending on trade or retail counter